 Cellars

 Repair category -

-Notes None.
+Notes N/a.

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes The electrical switchgear is dated.
-It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
-It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
-The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
+Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

+Gas

-Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Repair category 1

+Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
 Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes The bath is dated and worn.
+Notes No significant visible defects.

 Heating and hot water

-Repair category 2
+Repair category 1

-Notes The central heating boiler is in the region of fifteen years old and may therefore be reaching the end if its normal life expectancy.
-It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.
+Notes No significant visible defects.
+It is good practice to have the heating system checked on change of occupancy and annually thereafter by a gas safe engineer.

 Drainage

 Repair category 1

-Notes No indications of problems with the drainage system.
+Notes No indication of problems with the drainage system.